egonelbre/egonelbre.com/content/blog/2015-10-19 obliterate-facilitated-code.md

 > First a disclaimer: I mean no disrespect to people involved in the linked examples.
 Whether their arguments are valid is a separate discussion and it is not meant as a comment on those ideas.
 I only tried to highlight that the examples can be improved.

 I know, finding small real-world examples is difficult, it’s much easier to throw something together, rather than to think things through.
-When you feel that facilitated examples bring out your thoughts out clearer… ensure that you have real-world examples to back them.
+When you feel that facilitated examples bring out your thoughts out clearer ... ensure that you have real-world examples to back them.

 I know it is a tall order to get rid of all “facilitated examples”, hell, even I used them here to illustrate the points better.